Subscribe for our FREE 30 minute meals book!

 Hands holding the chickpea stir fry in a small blue bowl.

-Does it keep?
-Once prepared, this chickpea stir fry will store in the fridge for about 5 days.
+Once prepared, this chickpea stir fry will store in the fridge for about 3-4 days.
 Store it in an air tight container to keep it nice and fresh!
+Beans go bad pretty quickly so once they start to smell off, you know it’s time to toss!

-Can I use other vegetables?
-Yes!
+Use other veggies!
 The veggies in this stir fry are just a base to start with.
 You can also add baby corn, snap peas or snow peas, kale, carrots or anything else you need to use up.

-Vegan chickpea stir fry with steamed broccoli on the side.
+Recipe with steamed broccoli and rice on the side.

 • Orange Chickpeas